Six Questions to Ask About Mammograms

 At What Age Should I Stop Having Mammograms?

-While some data suggest women over age 74 no longer need mammograms, Dr. Baker said most of the research has simply not included women 75 years and older.
-Rather, he said research shows there are benefits to annual screening mammograms as long as you are in good health, and have about eight to ten years of life expectancy.
+While some organizations suggest women over age 74 no longer need mammograms, Dr. Baker said most of the research has simply not included women 75 years and older.
+Rather, he said research shows there are real benefits to annual screening mammograms as long as you are in good health and have about eight to ten years of life expectancy.
+(For example, on average, an 80-year-old woman can expect to live until age 89, with many living even longer than that.)

-Bottom line: Continue annual mammograms as long as you are healthy and have several good years of life ahead.
+Bottom line: Continue annual mammograms as long as you are healthy and anticipate having several good years of life ahead.

 Should I Have a 3D Mammogram?